CompCy-lab/microglia-aging-clock/README.md

 2. [example_code_regression.py](https://github.com/CompCy-lab/microglia-aging-clock/blob/main/example_code_regression.py): This script demonstrates how to use the featurization methods to extract features and perform age regression using Lasso regression.

-These examples provide a complete guide on how to preprocess data, extract features using various methods, and apply machine learning techniques for age prediction.
+These examples provide a guide on how to preprocess data, extract features using various methods, and apply machine learning techniques for age prediction.